|Light Rail Transit Association

-Personal members, except those who pay by Direct Debit, will have received a yellow insert (with the November issue) with details of other societies and overseas agents along with a renewal form on the reverse of the address carrier for the November magazine.
+Personal members, except those who pay by Direct Debit, will have received a yellow insert (with the November issue) with details of other societies and overseas agents along with a renewal form on the reverse of the address carrier for the November, December and January magazines.

 Direct debit: Members who pay by Direct Debit have been sent a letter outlining the 2016 rates.
 There is no need to reply unless you wish to change any options otherwise renewal will be automatic.

 LRTA and associated societies Renewals, at home and abroad, can be made on-line through our shop.